 It’s no secret that banking at traditional brick-and-mortar branches is no longer the first choice for many banking customers.
 According to a 2017 survey conducted by the American Bankers Association, when consumers were asked how they preferred to do their banking, almost 40 percent chose internet, and another 26% chose mobile.
 Only 18% of those surveyed said they prefer to do their banking in person at a bank branch.

-As a business owner, you know business doesn’t stop when you’re out of the office, and sometimes important financial transactions just can’t wait until you get back.
+As a business manager, you know business doesn’t stop when you’re out of the office, and sometimes important financial transactions just can’t wait until you get back.
 Or, you get so busy with day-to-day operations of your business that it’s hard to find time to get to the bank during regular business hours.

 Thankfully, the 21st century has given us the technology that allows us to bring the bank to you, through the use of technology such as remote deposit capture, online banking, mobile banking and more.